 What is the future of AI and Machine Learning?

 According to Gartner, “Artificial Intelligence and Machine Learning have reached a critical tipping point and will increasingly augment and extend virtually every technology-enabled service, thing, or application.”
 They also predict that by 2020, AI will become one of the top five investment priorities for at least 30% of Chief Information Officers.

 Ultimately, Machine Learning will keep on helping our machines to make better sense of data; both its context and meaning.
-And these powerful and actionable insights will make AI-based solutions indispensable for data-driven decision making among executives and project managers of the future.
+And these powerful and actionable insights will make AI-based solutions indispensable for data-driven decision making and analysis among executives and project managers of the future.